What is Goodwin Connections?

 What happens after I graduate?

 You have two great choices!
-You can exit the program, and use the career resources we talked about earlier, or you can continue your education.
+You can exit the program, and use the career resources we talked about earlier, or you can continue your education—if you haven’t met the maximum award amount for your family.
 We support student parents “one degree at a time” for a maximum of 2 degrees or 4 years.
-So, if you earn a certificate you can stay in the program and get your associate’s degree, or if you get your associate’s degree, you can stay with us for your bachelor’s degree and so on.
-The maximum amount of time allowed in the program is 4 years total.
+So, if you earn a certificate you can stay in the program and get your associate’s degree, or if you get your associate’s degree, you can stay with us for your bachelor’s degree.

 What kind of basic needs support do you offer student parents?